SmallJoker/boost_cart/README.txt

  Minetest mod: boost_cart
 ==========================
-Based on (and fully compatible with) the mod "carts" by PilzAdam
+Based on (and fully compatible with) the mod "carts" by PilzAdam Also compatible with the carts mod in the subgame "minetest_game".
 Target: Run smoothly as possible even on laggy server